Didymocheton gaudichaudianus

-Didymocheton gaudichaudianus, commonly known as ivory mahogany, is a species of rainforest tree in the family Meliaceae, native to Malesia, Papuasia, Queensland, and some southwest Pacific islands.
+Didymocheton gaudichaudianus, commonly known as ivory mahogany, is a species of rainforest tree in the family Meliaceae, native to Malesia, Papuasia, Queensland, Australia, and some southwest Pacific islands.

 Description

 The ivory mahogany is a large tree growing up to 36 m in height with a straight trunk up to 80 cm diameter.
 The bark is smooth and often has teaspoon-sized depressions in it.
-Buttress roots are a feature of this tree and may reach up to 2.5 m high and 3.5 m wide.
+Buttress roots may reach up to 2.5 m high and 3.5 m wide.

 The very large leaves are produced in whorls and clustered towards the ends of the branches.
 They are imparipinnate with up to 14 pairs of leaflets, and measure up to 125 cm in length.
 This arrangement produces large spherical clusters of foliage (see gallery).